DutchAnalytics/xenia-python-client-library/docs/CoreApi.md

 ### Description
 Update an organization.
 The user making the request must have appropriate permissions.

-It is only possible to update the subscription.
-To upgrade your subscription, contact dutchanalytics.com.
+It is **mandatory** to agree with the Xenia Free SaaS Services Agreement and the Xenia SaaS Terms & Conditions to be able to upgrade the subscription of an organization.

 ### Optional Parameters
  - `subscription`: New subscription
+ - `subscription_agreed`: A boolean field indicating whether the Services Agreement and Terms & Conditions are accepted upon upgrading the subscriptions

 #### Request Examples
 ```
 {
-  "subscription": "professional"
+  "subscription": "professional",
+  "subscription_agreed": true
 }
 ```